-- Best for Float Fishing: Orvis x NRS Hookjaw Raft
+- Best for Fishing: Orvis x NRS Hookjaw Raft

 - Best Belly Boat: Classic Accessories Togiak Inflatable Fishing Float Tube With Backpack Straps

-- Best Whitewater Inflatable Raft: Intex Mariner Inflatable Boat
+- Best for Rivers: Intex Mariner Inflatable Boat

-- Best on a Budget: Intex Explorer Inflatable Boat Series
+- Most Affordable: Intex Explorer Inflatable Boat Series

-Deciding which inflatable boat is best for you all depends on how you’ll be using it.
-If you’re going to use it to fish, consider pontoon and belly boats for fishing placid lakes, and inflatable rafts for float fishing trips.
+Deciding which inflatable boat is best for you depends on how you’ll be using it.
+If you’re going to use it to fish, consider pontoon and belly boats for fishing placid lakes and inflatable rafts for float fishing trips.

 Inflatable kayaks are good lightweight options for wilderness paddling hunts.
-Some styles are better suited for more general outdoor adventure, such as whitewater rafts and stationary inflatable boats.
+Some styles are better suited for general outdoor adventures, such as whitewater rafts and stationary inflatable boats.
 Those are good for lake use.

 Do you want an inflatable boat for float fishing on rivers?